 This can be seen in our sample data below.
-The two Areas are highlighted, The two Rows that comprise “Returns” has a blue box surrounding it; the “Total” Area begins on the third Row from the last Row of “Returns”.
+The two Areas are highlighted, The two Rows that comprise “Returns” have a blue box surrounding them; the “Total” Area begins on the third Row from the last Row of “Returns”.

 Defining Properties at the Row Group Level

 Different properties for a Row Group can be defined using the Properties view.
 These include:

 - Group Constraints tab (Defines constraints for the actual Row Group)

 - Data Group tab (Currently not supported)

 Different properties for a Cell can be defined using the Properties view.
 These include:

 - Cell (Row, Column, Type, Default Value on Target